Scottish LawScotland3 January 202614 min read

 • Any tenancy where a deposit is taken

-The deposit must be protected for the duration of the tenancy and only released at the end, with any agreed deductions for damage or unpaid rent.
+The deposit must be protected for the duration of the tenancy and only released at the end, with any agreed deductions for damage or evict tenant not paying rent guide.

 Approved Schemes